SHIVEHTEAM/afghanview/PROJECT_ROADMAP.md

 **Current Status:** ✅ **PRODUCTION READY**

-The AfghanView platform is now fully functional with all core features implemented:
+The Shivehview platform is now fully functional with all core features implemented:

 - ✅ Complete authentication system
 - ✅ Staff management with email invitations